Lightning II strikes Iwakuni, F-35B arrives

 |0

-This work, Lightning II strikes Iwakuni, F-35B arrives, is free of known copyright restrictions under U.S. copyright law.
+This work, Lightning II strikes Iwakuni, F-35B arrives, by Cpl Aaron Henson, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT